Police: Tip that Smollett, 2 brothers together in elevator

-CHICAGO (AP) — Chicago police are investigating a tip that on the night “Empire” actor Jussie Smollett reported being attacked by two masked men he was in an elevator of his apartment building with two brothers later arrested and released from custody in the probe.
+CHICAGO (AP) — Chicago police are investigating a tip that on the night “Empire” actor Jussie Smollett reported being attacked by two masked men he was in an elevator of his apartment building with two brothers later arrested and released from custody in the probe, a department spokesman told The Associated Press Tuesday.

-Department spokesman Anthony Guglielmi says the person who lives in the building or was visiting someone there reported seeing the three together the night last month that Smollett says two masked men hurled racial and homophobic slurs at him, beat him and looped a rope around his neck.
+Police spokesman Anthony Guglielmi said the person who lives in the building or was visiting someone there reported seeing the three together the night in question last month.
+Smollett said two masked men hurled racial and homophobic slurs at him, beat him and looped a rope around his neck.

 Guglielmi says police haven’t confirmed the person’s account.
 Detectives plan to interview the person on Tuesday.

 Last week, police announced that the “investigation had shifted” following interviews with the brothers and their release from custody without charges.
 Police have requested another interview with Smollett.
+They have declined to comment on reports that the attack was a hoax.

 Most Read Entertainment Stories